-Income Protection Insurance is designed to pay you a regular tax free monthly income if you are incapacitated and unable to work due to illness or injury.
+Income Protection Insurance is designed to pay you a regular monthly income if you are incapacitated and unable to work due to illness or injury.
 The amount of cover is based on a percentage of your gross earnings and is suitable for both employed and self-employed people.
-There is no limit on the number of claims you can make and if you are never able to work again it will be paid until your selected retirement age or for the term of the policy if earlier.
+There is no limit on the number of claims you can make and if you are never able to work again due to illness or injury, the benefit will usually be paid until the earliest of your selected retirement age or for the term of the policy if earlier.

 Who can benefit from taking out Income Protection cover?

 Anyone who does not get paid by their employer indefinitely when they are off sick from work should consider an Income Protection policy.
 Most people would not be able to maintain their standard of living if they had to rely on benefits from Statutory Sick Pay and Incapacity Benefit so Income Protection could form a key part of their financial protection needs.
 The need for Income ProtectionInsurance is not merely limited to those people who are employed.
 Self employed people for instance if off work due to illness or injury would not receive the sick pay provision that is often provided by an employer.
 So in actual fact it could be argued that the need for Income Protection is greater for self-employed people.

 Anyone between the ages of usually 16 and 59 can apply for Income Protection cover.
 As the criteria for state provision of Incapacity Benefit becomes more stringent, it is key that individuals consider this type of cover to maintain their standard of living should long term illness or injury occur.

 In what way does it differ from Accident, Sickness and Unemployment cover?